 If you have customized the Rally server, make sure you include the port number in the URL as well:

-Host name of the proxy if you have configured proxy for PPM Server to access the Internet.
+Host name of the proxy if you have configured a proxy for the PPM Server to access the Internet.

-Port of the proxy if you have configured proxy for PPM Server to access the Internet.
+Port of the proxy if you have configured a proxy for the PPM Server to access the Internet.

 - Click Save.

-Only tasks in a hybrid project where only part of the project is done using agile methodology can be linked to Rally projects.
+Only tasks in a hybrid project where only part of the project uses agile methodology can be linked to Rally projects.

 For details, see Set PPM project as hybrid project.

-Linking a PPM Task with a Rally Project
+Link a PPM task with a Rally project

 When you link a PPM task with a Rally project, the Rally project becomes a sub-project of the PPM hybrid project.